 Here, we propose a fascinating route that descends among the remains of bunkers built by the Germans during World War II and reaches Punta Chiappa.
 Originally constructed in 1941 to transport materials needed for the construction of the 202nd Punta Chiappa Battery via a rail system, the trail was neglected after World War II, and vegetation took over.

-In 2015 the path was included in a redevelopment and enhancement project for the entire area, it was restored and renamed "Hans Hill Trail", in memory of the German soldier who wrote a diary about his stay in this place during the war.
+In 2015, as part of a redevelopment and enhancement project for the entire area, the trail was restored and renamed "Sentiero Hans Hill," in memory of the German soldier who wrote a diary during his time in this place during the war.

 You might also be interested in